 Unfortunately, even with the great number of therapies available, very few patients find lasting relief from their agonizing sciatica pain.
 Sciatica is truly one of the most stubborn of all back pain conditions to be sure.

-I suffer a horrible sciatica burden to this very day, mind and body.
-Back and leg symptoms have been a nearly constant part of my own chronic lumbar back pain experience for decades, with only a few years of respite during the cure I achieved using knowledge therapy with the help of Dr. John Sarno.
+I suffered a horrible sciatica burden for decades, affecting both mind and body.
+Back and leg symptoms have been a nearly constant part of my own chronic lumbar back pain experience for much of my adult life, until I was able to finally cure my pain once and for all.

-If I obsess over the pain, it will rule me and my life.
-So, I simply acknowledge it and move on.
-I know it is easy to say and hard to do, but given the many, many years I have suffered, I have become adept at it.
+If I obsessed over the pain, it ruled me and my life.
+So, I simply acknowledged it and moved on.
+I know it is easy to say and hard to do, but given the many, many years I have suffered, I have become an expert.
+Fortunately, once I implemented the practices that cured me, I never needed to cope with pain again.
+We are proud to offer these same peer-acclaimed and proven techniques in our proprietary pain relief program.
+You can get help 24/7 from anywhere in the world.

 My advice, as always, is to learn.
 Learn all about your diagnosis and look for inconsistencies which do not make sense to you.
 Talk openly with your doctors and do not allow them to scare you into any treatment which does not feel right.
 Always seek another opinion before surgery or long-term care.